poseidon/matchbox/Documentation/getting-started-docker.md

 At this point, the VMs will PXE boot and use Ignition (preferred over cloud config) to set up a three node etcd cluster, with other nodes behaving as etcd proxies.

-On VMs with autologin, check etcd2 works between different nodes.
+The example spec added autologin so you can check that etcd works between nodes.

     systemctl status etcd2
     etcdctl set /message hello